 Early Life

-Alan Gerry was born in Liberty, New York, to Jewish immigrants from Russia.
-Growing up during the Great Depression, Gerry's family faced financial hardships, which instilled in him a strong work ethic.
-He dropped out of high school before graduating to join the U.S. Marine Corps, where he was trained in electronics.
+Alan Gerry was born in Liberty, New York, on December 24, 1929, to Jewish immigrants from Russia.
+Growing up, Gerry's family faced financial struggles.
+He dropped out of high school before graduating to join the U.S. Marine Corps, where he was placed in an electronics program.

 Rise to Success